influxdata/influxdb/query/docs/SPEC.md

     Duration of time between windows
     Defaults to `period`'s value
 * `period` duration
-    Duration of the windowed partition
+    Duration of the windowed group
     Default to `every`'s value
 * `start` time
-    The time of the initial window partition
+    The time of the initial window group
 * `round` duration
     Rounds a window's bounds to the nearest duration Defaults to `every`'s value